moadel321/Pipecat-Starter-Kit/README.md

 ## **Additional Environment Variables**

-Depending on the bot type you're using, you may need to configure these additional variables:
+Depending on the bot type you're using, you may need to configure  additional variables:

 ## Debugging Tools